 Stop right there!
-We want to bring together a diverse and inclusive group of women from across Aotearoa.
+We want to bring together a diverse and inclusive group from across Aotearoa.

 You don’t need to be a founder, CEO or celebrity; we’re looking for women making shit happen in their corner of the world.
 From public service to media, the arts to nonprofits and social enterprises, tech startups to established corporates, and everything in between.
 If you’re getting shit done, then we want to hear from you.

 Remember: You have experience to share.
 You can solve problems.
 You may have ideas in need of co-conspirators.
 You’re awesome.

 In June 2016, Women Who Get Shit Done (WWGSD) got a group of 110 women founders, supporters, & doers (and their kids) together to focus on peer-learning, solving problems, and growing a support network of women doing leadership differently in Aotearoa.